 My research centers on three interconnected areas that advance both the capabilities and responsibility of large-scale AI systems.

-First, I focus on developing state-of-the-art open-source LLMs that are transparent and compliant with current legal frameworks.
+First, I focus on developing Apertus, a state-of-the-art open-source LLMs that is transparent and compliant with current legal frameworks.
 This work provides a foundation for society to build trustworthy AI products and services while enabling researchers to better understand the benefits and risks of LLM-based systems.

 Third, I investigate fundamental questions around LLM scaling and generalisation.
 In particular, how to train these systems more efficiently and enable them to generalise beyond their current limitations.
 This includes exploring self-modifying neural networks as a pathway toward more general AI systems.